Abortion in Utah: Legislative history

-By 1950, the state legislature of Utah passed a law stating that a woman who had an abortion or actively sought to have an abortion, regardless of whether she went through with it, was guilty of a criminal offense.
-Since the early 1980s, Planned Parenthood has been Utah's only Title X grantee and only abortion service provider in the state.
+In 1876, the Territory of Utah banned the deliberate induction of a miscarriage, except in cases where it was necessary to save a patient's life.
+Shortly after attaining statehood, the Utah legislature passed a law in 1898 designating a woman who had an abortion or actively sought to have an abortion, regardless of whether she went through with it, as guilty of a criminal offense.